From estimate to test weld

 Laser Welding Parameter Window Guide

-How to convert calculator output into a bounded test matrix for power, speed, focus, and gas.
+Convert calculator output into a bounded laser welding test matrix for power, speed, focus, shielding gas, inspection evidence, and next-step validation.

 Starting point3 x 3 matrix